FelixSchwarz/mailqueue-runner/README.md

 adapt the library to your needs.

+### Installation

+    $ pip install mailqueue-runner

+If you are not interested in the Python integration and only want to use `mq-sendmail`, you can use my [COPR repo for Fedora and RHEL](https://copr.fedorainfracloud.org/coprs/fschwarz/mailqueue-runner/):

+    $ dnf copr enable fschwarz/mailqueue-runner
+    $ dnf install mailqueue-runner

 ### Usage `mq-sendmail` (CLI)

 The code provides a CLI application named `mq-sendmail` which provides (basic)